 HubSpot answers with eight ways to use inbound marketing to retain customers.

-Acronym soup: Content Marketing Institute discusses three types of website optimization and their respective tests (VBO, LPO, and CRO), while Six Degrees Content discusses website goals (as in G.O.A.L.S.).
+Acronym soup: Content Marketing Institute discusses three types of website optimization and their respective tests (VBO, LPO, and CRO).

 Marketing lessons from Seth Godin’s new book, “Poke the Box,” are at HubSpot via video interview with the author, as are highlights from Tim O’Reilly’s (of O’Reilly Media) live SMX interview about building brands and seeing patterns.

 Finally, Neuromarketing features an article discussing the use of ratings to improve “real” satisfaction.

 Search Engine Roundtable’s Barry Schwartz also released poll results indicating that a whopping 40 percent of SEO respondents said their sites were hurt by the Farmer/Panda update.

 Kristi Hines posts a compilation of over 50 articles and resources on the Farmer/Panda update at Stay on Search.

 Ross Hudgens posts a model for link-building that goes “beyond great content” at his site.